pranaypratyush/Pixel-Trainer/ReadMe.md

 * For labelling Yellow press Crtl key
 * For labelling Green press Shift key
 * For labelling Red press Alt key

+The brush size or labelling area can be changed using the given trackbar.
+To Save or Clear ,use the brush icon in the taskbar.